Translation in the Wild: Reconceptualizing Translation in the Age of Deep Learning

 \section{Reconceptualizing Translation in the Age of Deep Learning}

 The possibility that high-performing translation by LLMs arises from dual origins prompts us to rethink what “translation” even means in this context.
 Historically, translation has never been a monolithic, one-size-fits-all process, neither for humans nor machines; and the rise of deep learning amplifies this pluralism.
-In this section, I consider some theoretical and practical implications of a \emph{dual-origin translation competence}, touching on issues of pluralism in translation theory, emergent linguistic abilities, and the opacity of AI systems.
-I also draw connections to major shifts in translation studies and to the framework of distributional semantics that underlies modern NLP.
+In this section, I consider broader theoretical implications of a \emph{dual-origin translation competence}, touching on issues of pluralism in translation theory, emergent linguistic abilities, and the opacity of AI systems.
+I also draw connections to major shifts in translation studies, to the undelying ideas in classical philosophy of translation, and to the framework of distributional semantics that underlies modern NLP.